Raphi Stein, Mordechai Willig, the Monstrous Boruch Lanner, and the Ghosts of the BDA’s Past

 What made the scandal especially devastating was not only the scale of the abuse, but the institutional failure surrounding it.

-Rabbi Willig’s Fateful Misjudgment
+Rabbi Willig’s Apology

 That apology mattered.
 It was morally significant and personally courageous.
 But it also marked a psychological turning point within the Orthodox institutional world.
 The Lanner scandal permanently embedded a fear within rabbinic leadership: the fear of once again being seen as the authority figures who failed to protect victims while extending patience or credibility to the wrong man.